Regional Chapters of the Alcuin Fellowship

 Jesse was one of the inaugural fellows who joined the Fellowship in 2008.
 Jesse provides leadership in the application of classical education in urban settings, and in history and theology.
 He also has expertise in upper school curriculum and pedagogy.
 Jesse currently serves as the Academic Dean at Logos Academy in York, Pennsylvania.
 Jesse eanrned a MA in history from St. Andrews University, Scotland.

-Texas Chapter
+The Texas Chapter

 Phillip Donnelly, PhD

-Texas Chapter Assistant Director
+Texas Chapter Director

 Phillip recently joined the Fellowship in 2016.
 Phillip is the Director of the Great Texts Program at Baylor University, where he also serves as a professor of literature.
 Phillip has published numerous books and articles and is working on a series of books on the liberal arts.
 Phillip has presented at the Alcuin Retreat, and is a frequent speaker at the SCL annual conference.
 Phillip earned his MA and PhD in English literature from the University of Ottowa.

-Western Chapter
+The Western Chapter (Alcuin West)

 Grant Horner, PhD